maxktz/icloud-hidemyemail-generator/README.en.md

 Licensed under the MIT License - see the [LICENSE file](./LICENSE) for more details.

 P.S.
-I didn't write this script, **[rtuna](https://twitter.com/rtunazzz)** made it, thx to him, but I just lil bit modified it and translated readme.
+I didn't write this script completely, **[rtuna](https://twitter.com/rtunazzz)** made it, thx to him, but I just lil bit fidex, modified it and translated README.